nzffa/nzffa/README.md

 ```
 ##About this extension

 This is the NZFFA Member Management System based on Radiant CMS.
-It provides for paid subscriptions to Readers groups and also an online marketplace.
-See the wiki for more details.
+It provides for paid subscriptions to Readers groups, restricted access to view or edit content and also an online marketplace.
+See the [wiki] (/nzffa/nzffa/wiki) for more details.

 For the complete member management system our following forked extensions are required: